tiramisulabs/seyfert-docs/src/content/docs/guides/listening-events.md

 :::

-First of all, you must tell seyfert where your events will be created by updating your config file.
+First of all, you must tell Seyfert where your events will be created by updating your config file.

 ```ts {11} title="seyfert.config.js" showLineNumbers
 // @ts-check